ProvableHQ/leo/documentation/cli/add.md

 leo add <NAME> --network
 ```

-where `<NAME>` is the name of the imported program.
-Leo verifies that the program exists before it updates `program.json`.
+`<NAME>` is the name of the imported program.
+Leo makes sure that the program exists before it changes `program.json`.

 To add another member of the enclosing workspace as a dependency: